sinfallas/tor-chroot/README.md

 ==========

 ![Status](https://api.travis-ci.org/sinfallas/tor-chroot.svg)
-script to run tor in a chroot, designed to be use on debian and derivatives
+script to run tor in a chroot, designed to be used on debian and derivatives